Mid-war period Ethography: Fintanaki by Pantelis Horn

 Fintanaki and the Athenian ethography

-The ethographic approach followed by Horn in Fintanaki, as well as its relationship with comedy-romance and drama-romance, are noted in relation to the standardised everyday characters of the Athenian 1921 petty bourgeois, which dominate the play.
+The ethographic approach followed by Horn in Fintanaki, as well as its relationship with comedy-romance and drama-romance, is noted in relation to the standardised everyday characters of the Athenian 1921 petty bourgeois, which dominate the play.
 Aggelos Terzakis (1907-1979) identified these characters as “η μεσίτρα, ο παραλής, το τσόκαρο, ο κουτσαβάκης, ο νοικοκύρης-άνθρωπος, η ‘προκομμένη’ (1)”, while the so-called Fintanaki (the sapling) was a typical young working class girl of the 1920s (Vafeiadi 1992, 16).

 The impact of Naturalism

 The discovery of Naturalistic features in Fintanaki arrived late due to the transitional stage of the mid-war period, which affected Greek dramaturgy and the philological analysis of its plays.
-In 1983, Demetrius Stathis characterised Horn’s play as “a delayed imitation of Naturalism...‘moulded’ into ethography” (Vafeiadi 1992, 59).
-According to Spathis, the play is closer to Naturalism compared to any other play of the same period.
-Despite its structure as a capital-city’s ethography, the play promotes a social critique and denounces the system’s extortionate mechanisms through the moral decay of the protagonists’ family.
+In 1983, Demetrius Stathis characterised Horn’s play as “a delayed imitation of Naturalism…‘moulded’ into ethography” (Vafeiadi 1992, 59).
+According to Spathis, the play is closer to Naturalism than any other play of the same period.
+Despite its structure as a capital city’s ethography, the play promotes a social critique and denounces the system’s extortionate mechanisms through the moral decay of the protagonists’ family.
 Still, Spathis agrees that the essential features of Naturalistic drama are absent in Fintanaki.
 These are the ultimate determinism in the play’s plot, the feeling of complete wretchedness in relation to the protagonists, and the impact of heredity on the protagonists’ behaviours (Vafeiadi 1992, 59).

 In relation to the latter point, Kostas Georgousopoulos confirms the Naturalistic origin of Fintanaki, as the feature of heredity is promoted strongly through the relationship between father and daughter.
-In the play, Mr Antonis says to Toula “you look just like me” (Vafeiadi 1992, 17), yet at the same time he knows this might not be true.
-In reality, Mr Antonis wishes to prove to himself that despite the climate of money-worship noted among the inhabitants of the Plakan courtyard, his daughter maintains a level of honesty and integrity, which originates from his own personality.
-In the author’s personal view, at the end of the play heredity manifests in a different way compared to how Mr Antonis belies.
+In the play, Mr Antonis tells Toula, “You look just like me” (Vafeiadi 1992, 17), yet he also knows this might not be true.
+In reality, Mr Antonis wishes to prove to himself that, despite the climate of money-worship among the inhabitants of the Plakan courtyard, his daughter maintains a level of honesty and integrity that stems from his own personality.
+In the author’s view, at the end of the play, heredity manifests differently than Mr Antonis believes.
 Both characters are gradually dragged down towards illegality and moral decay.
 Mr Antonis dies from sorrow, and before him dies Toula’s love for Yiagos.
-A few months after its theatrical premiere in 1921, the play was re-published as a novel.
+A few months after its theatrical premiere in 1921, the play was republished as a novel.
 In Horn’s own introduction to his novel, Froso (Toula’s mother) is described as a woman brought up in Athens’ red-light district (Vafeiadi 1992, 12-13).
 In that sense, when Toula decides to become a prostitute, heredity is confirmed by relation to her mother.

-Pantelis Horn probably represents the beginning of pure Naturalism in Greek theatre.
-Together with Modernism in the fine arts, Naturalism appeared in Greek literature and theatre right at the same time as ethography.
-All three movements began in Northern Europe a lot earlier, but arrived in Greece with significant delay due to the peculiar social conditions of the time.
+Pantelis Horn is often regarded as the beginning of pure Naturalism in Greek theatre.
+Alongside Modernism in the fine arts, Naturalism appeared in Greek literature and theatre at the same time as ethnography.
+All three movements originated in Northern Europe much earlier, but arrived in Greece with a significant delay due to the peculiar social conditions of the time.
 This situation generated two broader tendencies: on one hand there was a traditional ethography that was still attached to the thematology of the previous century, and on the other hand, there was a modernist ethography, that was influenced by the works of Henrik Ibsen (1828-1906), August Strindberg (1849-1912), Leon Tolstoy (1828-1910), Gerhart Johann Robert Hauptmann (1862-1946) and the philosophy by Friedrich Nietzsche (1844-1900).
-Ibsen’s Vampires, for example, were played for the first time in Athens in 1894, and were introduced to the audience by the novelist and dramatist Gregorios Xenopoulos (1867-1951), who was one of the pioneers of Greek urban Realism.
+Ibsen’s Vampires, for example, were first performed in Athens in 1894 and introduced to the audience by the novelist and dramatist Gregorios Xenopoulos (1867-1951), one of the pioneers of Greek urban Realism.
 In later years, the consolidation of ‘Ibsenism’ in Greece was due to the contributions of Konstantinos Christomanou (1867-1911) and Thomas Oikonomou (1864-1927).
 The early phase of Greek Naturalism began with the plays The Secret Wedding (Ο Μυστικός Γάμος) and The Prank of Life (Η Φάρσα της Ζωής) by Yiannis Kambysis (1872-1901), both written in 1896.
-From 1907 onwards, there appeared major Greek play writers, who assimilated the ideas of Naturalism and Symbolism in their works, and funded the Greek Theatre of Ideas.
+From 1907 onwards, major Greek playwrights assimilated the ideas of Naturalism and Symbolism in their works and founded the Greek Theatre of Ideas.
 These were Nikos Kazantzakis (1883-1957), Spyros Melas (1882-1966), Demetrius Tagopoulos (1867-1926) and Paulos Nirvanas (1866-1937).
-Fintanaki by Pantelis Horn was initially classified as a ‘Plakan ethography’ instead of a Naturalist drama, even though it described the social traps constructed by the urban milieu (Pouchner 1984, 368-70.)
+Fintanaki by Pantelis Horn was initially classified as a ‘Plakan ethography’ instead of a Naturalist drama, even though it described the social traps constructed by the urban milieu (Pouchner 1984, 368-70).
+This is due to Horn’s devotion to Ibsen’s Symbolism and his productive interaction with various theatrical genres, which focused on the lives of both foreign and domestic urban working classes.
+His broader interest in the social decay and poverty of the Greek petty bourgeoisie is highly unlikely to have been triggered by the economic uncertainty of the mid-war period, let alone by the events of the Aria-Minor Catastrophe, which occurred after Fintanaki was first presented on stage in 1921.
+In that sense, Horn’s motive is likely to have been external, and to a certain extent related to the social reflections of the October Revolution of 1917, which aimed at the practical establishment of Marxist ideology.
+During the time of Pantelis Horn, the so-called ‘20s Generation’ of Greek intellectuals consisted of many Communists and Socialists, while at the same time, there was a strong leftward shift in the country’s artistic production.
+This leftward shift affected Greek drama, shifting the focus to the lower social strata and the problems they faced due to money and capitalism (Vasileiou 2005, 104-5).
+There are, of course, objections to whether Horn had assimilated Marxist ideas in his plays, first because of his family background and second because of his profession: he was a naval officer during the climax of Greek Nationalism (Vafeiadi 1992, 23).
+On the other hand, it is likely that Horn’s critique of the urban milieu was strongly influenced by the anti-military and anti-capitalist views of other contemporary writers.

 Fintanaki in the modern Greek context